-Cole is vice chair of the House Agriculture Committee.
-He also serves on the committees on Energy Policy, Judiciary, Tourism and Outdoor Recreation, and Transportation and Infrastructure.
+Cole is chair of the House Transportation and Infrastructure Committee.
+He also serves on the committees on Energy Policy, Judiciary, and Michigan Competitiveness.

 Triston followed his passion for the outdoors from an early age, becoming an experienced hunting guide while a teen and spending 15 years in the hunting and guiding industry.
 In 2000, he and his wife started a family farm from scratch and became a small-business owner whose farm provides fruits, vegetables, and shiitake mushrooms for local direct market sales.
 When not working the land, Triston was a semi-truck driver and agricultural teacher.

 Triston served as president of the Antrim County Farm Bureau for 12 years, two years on the Michigan Farm Bureau’s State Policy Development Committee and Antrim County Republican Party chairman.
 He has nearly 20 years of executive experience as a member of many diverse boards and committees at the local, regional, and state level.